-WHEREAS, Dr. Martin Luther King Jr. in his prophetic speech, Beyond Vietnam; A Time to Break Silence, 50 years ago, warned: "A nation that continues year after year to spend more money on military defense than on programs of social uplift is approaching spiritual death"; and
+WHEREAS, Dr. Martin Luther King Jr. in his prophetic speech, Beyond Vietnam; A Time to Break Silence, 50 years ago, warned: "A nation that continues year after year to spend more

 WHEREAS, The United States Conference of Mayors in 2016 called on the next President of the United States "in good faith, to participate in or initiate.... multilateral negotiations for the elimination of nuclear weapons as required by the 1970 Nuclear Nonproliferation Treaty"; and